MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/inventor.md

 ## Optimize 3D objects for mixed reality

-The first step is to remove any unneeded detail from the 3D model.
-This vastly improves performance and increases the visual quality of the 3D model.
+The first step is to remove any unneeded detail from the 3D object.
+This vastly improves performance and increases the visual quality of the 3D object.
 Inventor has a tool called **Shrinkwrap** that can assist by removing fillets, chamfers, small parts, holes, and more.

 1. On the **Assemble** tab in Inventor, select **Shrinkwrap**.